 Keto Mojito

-- Rum– White rum is preferred, but any good quality rum can be used.
+- Rum.
+White rum is preferred, but any good quality rum can be used.
+I’ve made this with Captain Morgan and Cruzan.

-- Soda water OR seltzer– To taste and to make the cocktail as strong or as smooth as you wish!
+- Soda water, seltzer, OR club soda.
+To taste and to make the cocktail as strong or as smooth as you wish.
+I start with 1/4 cup and add more as needed.

 Flavor variations

-- Strawberry– Replace the granulated sweetener with 1 teaspoon of keto simple syrup.
-Fold through 1/2 cup of sliced strawberries.
+- Strawberry.
+Replace the granulated sweetener with 1 teaspoon of keto simple syrup.
+Add 1/2 cup of sliced strawberries to be muddled with the mint.
+This is my favorite for parties and events.

-- Watermelon– Add 1 teaspoon watermelon extract and replace the seltzer with sugar free ginger ale.
+- Watermelon.
+Add 1 teaspoon of watermelon extract and replace the seltzer with sugar-free ginger ale.
+I’ve also really liked it with some watermelon soda.

-- Blueberry– Add 1/4 cup of fresh or frozen blueberries.
+- Blueberry.
+Muddle 1/4 cup of fresh or frozen blueberries with the mint.

-- Blackberry– Add 1/4 cup of fresh or frozen blackberries.
+- Blackberry.
+Muddle 1/4 cup of fresh or frozen blackberries with the mint.

 More keto drink recipes to try